samcat437/Milestone-2/README.md

 [Colorzilla](https://www.colorzilla.com/gradient-editor/) : Colorzilla has an ultimate CSS gradient generator that I used to generate the CSS for the background colors of my lesson.html page.

+[Coolors](https://coolors.co/) : Coolors is a colour palette generator I used to create colors that worked together for the site.

 [html-css-js.com](https://html-css-js.com/html/character-codes/) : I used this page to generate the emojis for my lesson.html page.

 [Git](https://git-scm.com/) : Git is the technology that hosts the Gitpod IDE and terminal where the project was coded.
 Git then committed and pushed the code to the cloud-based servers on GitHub.